Latest Security Notes and Online Security Tips

 (4) Update your personal contact information with Shanghai Commercial Bank

 - Please update your latest mailing address, mobile phone number and e-mail address with the Bank to allow verification in the event of suspicious transactions appear.
+If there is any change of the above contact information, please update in our Bank as soon as possible.
 For security reasons, you are required to update your information by submitting the Notice of Addition / Change of Contact Details Form to the Bank by post or visiting one of our branches.

-- Recently, variants of mobile malware targeting Android smartphones have appeared, attempt to steal clients' credentials and perform fraudulent transactions through their mobile banking apps.
-In some cases, the mobile malware will attempt to circumvent the additional layer of security provided by a One-Time Password (OTP) by intercepting text messages (SMS) or generate a fake dialogue inside the mobile banking application in order to trick a user.
+- Some malicious programs targeting Android phones attempt to steal customers' personal information through their mobile banking apps for fraudulent transactions.
+In some cases, the malware will attempt to circumvent the additional layer of security provided by a One-Time Password (OTP) by intercepting SMS or generate a fake dialogue inside the mobile banking app in order to trick customers.